maschhoff/unsplash-wallpaper/README.md

 it comes with a nice gui and is very easy to use.

 # run
+download the current release copy it to a C: folder like "documents" and run the gui.exe for configuration

+## linux
+run python -m pip install -r requirements.txt add unsplas_by.py to cron using crontab -e

 # configure
 for advanced configuration edit the config.json

+# donate
+Buy me a Pizza -> https://www.buymeacoffee.com/maschhoff